Winnipeg Fury: History

 The Fury were founded by Ralph Cantafio, who served as team president and chairman of the board.
 The club served as the first iteration of professional soccer in the province of Manitoba.

 Debuting in the inaugural 1987 CSL season, the Fury struggled winning only five of their twenty games, finishing last in their division.
 They improved in their second season, qualifying for the playoffs, defeating Calgary in the first round, before falling to eventual champions Vancouver.

 After some up and down years, the Fury won the CSL Championship in 1992, defeating the four-time defending champion Vancouver 86ers over the two-game series, by a 3–1 aggregate score (2–0 in the first leg in Vancouver, followed by a 1–1 draw at home, Prior to the win in the first leg, the club had lost every match they had played in Vancouver.
 They won the title despite having started the 1992 season poorly, where they were sitting in last place with a record of 3–1–10 with only three weeks remaining in the regular season, before winning 5 of their final 6 league matches to qualify for the playoffs.
 The league folded following the season, resulting in the team being the league's final champions of the Mita Cup.
 The 1992 Fury team was inducted into the Manitoba Hall of Fame in 2008, donating the Mita Cup trophy to the Hall.

 Following the folding of the CSL after the 1992 season, the Fury joined the Canadian National Soccer League for the 1993 season, although much of their roster from the previous season had departed the club.
 The club disbanded following the season, marking the end of professional soccer in Winnipeg for 26 years.
+The Fury were one of only four teams to participate in every season of the CSL.

 Soccer returned to Winnipeg in 2011, with WSA Winnipeg joining the pre-professional Professional Development League (PDL).
 Professional soccer returned to the city in 2019, with Valour FC joining the new Canadian Premier League.
+In 2024, Valour paid homage to the Fury, unveiling their primary kit (The Fury Kit) which featured the two maroon stripes from the Fury jersey.